3elk/Calc-Selfbot/README.md

 # Calc-SB
-Calc-SB is a python-programmed discord self bot used for basic math and algebra
+Calc-SB is a python-programmed discord SelfBot used for math and algebra

 # Commands